 If your family income is less than $53,359, you qualify for the Canada Learning Bond (CLB).
 Once you apply, the federal government will deposit $500 the first year (plus another $25 to offset costs) and $100 each subsequent year — up to a total of $2,000 per child.
 The younger your child is when you apply for this grant, the more they will benefit.

 Regardless of your income, if you live in BC you can get $1,200 per child by applying for the BC Training and Education Savings Grant.
 You need to apply when your children are between six and nine years old.

-To receive this money you just need to open an RESP, designate your child as a beneficiary, and apply for the relevant grant.
-You don’t need to make any contributions to the RESP and receiving these grants will not impact your entitlement to other benefits.
+For either grant, you just need to open an RESP, designate your child as a beneficiary, and apply.
+You are not required to make any contributions to the RESP, and receiving these grants will not impact your entitlement to other benefits.

 The primary caregiver (the person who receives the Canada Child Benefit) must apply for the grants.

 The primary caregiver (and their partner, if applicable) must file a tax return every year so the CRA can calculate their net family income.

 Your child can also use their RESP for college and most vocational training programs.
 The plan can stay open for 36 years, so they have lots of time to use the money.